SaiRaviCharan/Visual-Product-Matcher---Unthinkable-Solutions-LLP-Task/README.md

 - Canvas-based feature extraction (mean RGB, brightness, contrast, saturation)
 - Cosine-similarity ranking with adjustable thresholds
 - Loading states, error messaging, and fully responsive layout

+## Approach (≤200 words)

+Built Visual Product Matcher as a client-first sandbox that runs everywhere without provisioning servers.
+I started by mapping the UX requirements (upload + URL ingest, adjustable threshold, responsive hero/cards) and produced a mock matching the provided dark glass design.
+Catalog coverage comes from 56 Unsplash-backed entries in `public/products.json`, each annotated with metadata and precomputed embeddings so the app can work offline.
+The similarity engine uses a lightweight canvas histogram embedding and cosine ranking, giving sub-second results and avoiding heavy TensorFlow downloads.
+To keep URL uploads reliable, I added a Next.js route that proxies remote images, enforces safe headers, and returns CORS-friendly blobs; it falls back gracefully when a host blocks CORS outright.
+Styling leans on Tailwind 4 utility tokens plus a few custom classes for glow borders, motion, and radial backgrounds.
+Everything runs through ESLint, TypeScript, and `next build`, so reviewers can clone, `npm install`, and ship immediately.

 ## Tech Stack